Welcome to today's edition of the Rush 24-7 podcast.

 If the votes of the superdelegates overturn what's happened in the elections, it'd be harmful to the party.

-Now it says here at AP that Pelosi's comments could influence other House Democrats who are neutral in the presidential race and will attend the convention as superdelegates.
+Now it says here at AP that Pelosi's comments could influence other House Democrats who were neutral in the presidential race and will attend the convention as superdelegates.

 Then you've got Sharpton.

-The Reverend Sharpton has been granted permission by Reverend J. Wright to open a Chicagoland office of the National Action Network.
+The Reverend Sharpton has been granted permission by Reverend Jay Wright to open a Chicagoland office of the National Action Network.

-And if if they take this away, uh Renee, if they take this away from Obama because of this, or anything else, I'm telling you, we would love it.
+And if they take this away, Renee, if they take this away from Obama because of this or anything else, I'm telling you, we would love it.

 There would be riots, fires, protests, matches.

-You know, let's go back, what was it, um well, I guess a month now.
+You know, let's go back, what was it, well, I guess a month now, maybe longer.

-And everybody, Bob Novak and all these princes of punditry, who's gonna tell Hillary it's over?
+And everybody, Bob Novak, all these princes of punditry, who's going to tell Hillary it's over?

-Who's gonna have the guts to tell Hillary to get out of there?
+Who's going to have the gust to tell Hillary to get out of there?

-Who's gonna have the gust tell Hillary she can't win?
+Who's going to have the gust tell Hillary she can't win?

-Who's gonna have a gust to tell Bill to tell Hillary?
+Who's going to have the gust to tell Bill to tell Hillary?

 Well, it's obvious why she's hanging in, don't you think?

-But she's hanging in hoping that something like this will happen.
+But she's hanging in, hoping something like this will happen.

 She knows this guy's never been tested with this kind of a crisis.

-You see where last Friday Barack Obama revealed that this Rezco guy played a bigger fundraising role in Obama's life.
+Do you see where last Friday Barack Obama revealed that this Rezco guy played a bigger fundraising role in Obama's life?

-A whole lot bigger one, but nobody's talking about it, right?
+A whole lot bigger, but nobody's talking about it, right?

 Because of Reverend Wright, nobody's talking about it.